Athena-ins/athena-contracts/audit/README.audit.md

 - Loss of all position capital because of compensations in the pool
 - Loss of all position capital because of compensations in another pool of the position

-This is the reason why we parse all the compensations in order to correctly update utilization and position capital so that we can compute the
+This is the reason why we parse all the compensations and see if it matches a pool in the position.
+We need to correctly update utilization and capital so that we can compute the correct amount of rewards for a given period.

 ### Implications of leverage